Frequently Asked Questions

 Can I edit the data package after creating it?

-- Edit the CSV files directly in Excel or R
+- Edit the metadata/.csv and data/.csv files directly in Excel or R

 -